pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 excuse to try to keep people from learning so as only to prove your own intellectual superiority.
 The dynamics of the knowledge industry are changing, and we need to start working together as a team.
 Any concept can be explained simply if enough thought is put into it.
+I think it actually requires *more* skill to explain complicated things in a simple way, relating in such a way that a broad audience can understand.
 Truth is simple.
 Knowledge is not the exclusive property of the professional intellectualist.
 The *real* power comes in teaching and sharing---in collaboration---where, like a good choir or orchestra, the whole is greater than the sum of the parts.